IAmAKiwi/CS180Team-Project/README.md

    - Set privacy settings with the "friendsOnly" mode.
 3. **Data Saving**: After entering all desired data, the program saves the user profile to the `Database` and writes to `usersHistory.txt`.
 4. **Completion Message**: Once completed, a message confirms the user’s data has been saved.

+## ServerClientIOTestCases

+This java class, `ServerClientIOTestCases` uses JUnit to help test server functionality and IO.

+### Key Features

+- **Server and Client IO Testing**: Will use a network connection between Server and Client to execute
+- **Test Cases**: Will use JUnit to test Server and Client IO

+### How to use IMPORTANT

+- **Run Server WITH ARGUMENTS**: java Server.java "args".
+Running with arguments prevents the results being saved
+- **Run ServerClientIOTestCases**: It will automatically connect to the running server and run the tests using IO.
+- **Ending test**: Server must be forced to stop at this point.
+Normally it automatically saves on forced stop.
+Future versions will include a GUI to stop the server.

 ## Dependencies